toptobes/terraform-brainfuck-interpreter/README.md

 ```

 This will generate the terrafuck interpreter using the explict parameters you provide it:
-- `max-iteration-steps`: The number of "steps", or "instructions" the interpreter may take
+- `max-iteration-steps`: The number of "steps" the interpreter may take
+  - Note that this is NOT 1:1 with the interpreted instructions themselves
 - `max-lut-gen-steps`: The number of steps the bracket LUT generator may take
   - Equiv. to the number of `[]` pairs in the BF code * 2
   - (e.g. `>[+]`) would need `2` steps